 New York City, New York

 The New York University startup ecosystem is college-wide and encourages students at both the undergraduate and graduate levels.
-The college fosters this ecosystem by encouraging multi-disciplinary collaboration, accelerating innovation, and cultivating leaders.
-Some of the resources that student entrepreneurs can access include a $300,000 competition, future labs, an innovation fund, business accelerators, and much more.
+The college fosters this ecosystem by encouraging multi-disciplinary collaboration, accelerating innovation, and cultivating leaders in the business world.
+Some of the resources that student entrepreneurs can access include a $300,000 business plan competition, future labs, an innovation fund, business accelerators, and much more.
 This startup ecosystem has adapted well to coronavirus.
-For instance, the college has hosted events with titles like “Challenges Building an Ed-tech Company in the Midst of COVID with The Thinkers.”
-CollegeChoice considers New York University to be the seventh-best college for entrepreneurs.
+For instance, the college’s business school has hosted events with titles like “Challenges Building an Ed-tech Company in the Midst of COVID with The Thinkers.”

 24. University of Dayton

-The statistics of student and alumni business success at the University of Dayton speak for themselves.
-For instance, in the last decade, 131 new ventures have been launched by the college’s alumni, thanks to $21.6 million in funding.
+The number of student and alumni business success at the University of Dayton speak for themselves.
+For instance, in the last decade, 131 new ventures and startup companies have been launched by the college’s alumni, thanks to $21.6 million in funding.
 The college is also home to the 4th largest student-run business in America.
 Despite coronavirus, the University of Dayton has been able to accelerate its business support activities.
-For example, in late 2020, the college launched a new program for entrepreneurs to move start-ups forward.
-Entrepreneur considers the University of Dayton to be the fourth-best college for providing hands-on entrepreneurship experience through its entrepreneurship program and business administration curriculum.
+For example, in late 2020, the college launched a new program within its business school for entrepreneurs to move start-ups forward.
+Entrepreneur considers the University of Dayton to be the fourth-best college for providing undergraduate and graduate students hands-on entrepreneurship experience through its entrepreneurship program and business administration curriculum.

 23. California Polytechnic State University